TeamMoonstorm/Starstorm2/README.md

 ## About

 Starstorm 2 is a work-in-progress RoR2 port/sequel of Starstorm, a diverse gameplay and content mod for Risk of Rain 1.
-It features two new survivors, over 20 new items and equipment, and a new, dangerous event to shake up your runs.
+It features four new survivors, over 20 new items and equipment, and a new, dangerous event to shake up your runs.

 ## Developing/Contributions